rafaelmtw/turtlegraphics/README.txt

+Turtle graphics using C++ and OpenGl.
-Turtle graphics, the structure is based on HelloOpenGL1. created by Rafael Matthew Susanto Kwan.
+Created by Rafael Matthew Susanto Kwan.